vrandezo/lambda-cli/README.md

   case, the writer is being omitted.
 - prettyprint (p): return the exact format as used for the data directory in the WikiLambda repository
-- evaluate (e): if a literal, nothing.
-If a function call, the function call is being applied.
+- evaluate (e): if a literal, return the literal.
+If a function call, the function call is being applied and the result shown.
 - parse JSON (j): assumes the input is JSON and parses it.
 - parse functional syntax (f): assumes functional syntax and parses it.
 - wellformed (w): checks for well-formedness.